dotnet-foundation/wg-membership/member-profiles.md

 ### Who are they?

-A person who, for various reason, may not be an active contributor to the .NET Foundation, but they want to keep up to date with what the Foundation is up to and want to support in a financial way.
+A person who, for various reason, may not be an active participant to the .NET Foundation, but they want to keep up to date with what the Foundation is up to and want to support in a financial way.

+In order to take part you will still need to provide a reason as to why you would like to be a member.

-### What are their contributions?
+### What is their involvement?

 They pay a fee which helps the .NET Foundation do the work they aim to.